When you can be dismissed for redundancy

 Planning organisational changes

 Both the epidemic and the subsequent economic crisis have led to the closure or reduction of a number of operations.
-In this context, employees faced the typical reason for termination of employment for so-called redundancy.
-However, this is a valid legal step on the part of the employer in the event that the employer is actually undergoing organisational changes, for example, the downsizing of the PR and marketing team, the reduction of a certain segment of production or the closure of a branch in one of the cities.
+In this context, employees have encountered the typical reason for termination of employment, which is dismissal for redundancy.
+However, this is a valid legal step on the part of the employer in the event that the employer actually undergoes organisational changes, for example, the downsizing of the PR and marketing team, the reduction of a certain production segment or the closure of a branch in one of the cities.

 In the words of the Labour Code, these are situations where there is: